Why Did Baba Yaga Take My Brother?

 - Implemented audio via Yarn and blueprint script.
 Created minor cinematic moments between the player and other characters.

-My overall contribution was project management and level design.
+My overall contribution was project management, game design, and level design.
 My main focus on the project was to deliver a product to the client that was interesting for children to play but also useful to the researcher.
 I worked closely with the client to identify her needs and created scope.
 We used a spiral methodology to account for the fact that the project was being developed alongside our capstone project and classes.

 I was the only level designer on the project so I handled development of the level working with the game-play programmer to incorporate VR interactions.
 I worked with the Back-end programmers to setup tools used to update and quickly iterate upon character dialogue/sound files.